 Other destinations like Himachal, Uttarkhand, Sikkim or even Arunachal are great, scenic options.
 You will see Buddhist monasteries, ride toy trains to the capitals of Darjeeling and Shimla, stay in quaint homestays with loving locals, or visit a yoga retreat in Rishikesh.
 Escape tourists in quaint villages of Shoja, Kotgarh in Himachal or Itmenaan in Uttaranchal.

 The toy train up to Shimla – Credit: Ashish Kumar

 The temperatures in Varanasi, Rajasthan, Delhi and Agra, in general, are in the mid-forties.
 We recommend avoiding these regions during the summer because of high temperatures and unpleasantly hot winds.
 Though if you wish to stay in the luxury hotels and palaces then you can get some fantastic discounted rates.

 May is also the ideal for tiger safaris.
 So Ranthambore or Kanha or Bandhavgarh are national parks worth visiting.
 As the safaris are often early in the morning or in the late afternoons, you would never really be in the scorching afternoon sun.

 May is the best time to see tigers on a safari – Credit: Souvik Kundu

 TO SUM IT UP

-Visit Leh and the Hiamlayas in May.
-Next look at visiting the tea plantations in the North east or in Kerala.
-And let North India (Delhi, Agra, rajasthan) be a destination you visit later on when the weather cools down.
+Visit Leh and the Himalayas in May.
+Next look at visiting the tea plantations in the Northeast or in Kerala.
+And let north India (Delhi, Agra, Rajasthan) be a destination you visit later on when the weather cools down.
 Let us know if you are planning a holiday to India this May and we can customize your trip for you.